Harlem in Columbia County, Georgia — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Oliver Hardy Residence (approx. 0.4 miles away); Oliver Norvell Hardy Paul Hamilton Hayne (approx. 6.6 miles away); Grovetown Centennial Monument (approx. 6.6 miles away); Noted Indian Trail (approx. 7 miles away); The Birthplace of George McDuffie (approx. 9.1 miles away); Rev. Daniel Marshall (approx. 9.2 miles away); Woodmen of the World Veterans Monument (approx. 9.2 miles away).
 Touch for a list and map of all markers in Harlem.

 Categories. • Antebellum South, US • Native Americans • Roads & Vehicles •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on November 24, 2008, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 2,467 times since then.
+This page has been viewed 2,473 times since then and 6 times this year.
 Photos: 1. submitted on November 24, 2008, by David Seibert of Sandy Springs, Georgia.
 2, 3. submitted on August 22, 2015, by Brian Scott of Anderson, South Carolina. • Bill Pfingsten was the editor who published this page.